Best Colombian Drinks: Best 23 Colombian Beverages And Non-Alcoholic Drinks In Colombia

 6. Costeña Beer

 Costeña Beer is a popular beer in the North of Colombia and it’s a great one.
-You will find also in other part of the country but mostly in the North.
+You will find also it in another part of the country but mostly in the North.

 7. Pilsen Beer